iluvjava/Maths/Notebook 2.0 obsidian/STATS 560 Stochastic Processes/Markov Chain Introduction.md

 **Transition Matrix**

-A transition matrix can be used if, the transition probability is the same for all $n$ (The Markoc chain is time Homogenous).
+A transition matrix can be used if, the transition probability is the same for all $n$ (The Markov chain is time Homogenous).
 Define the transition matrix to be a matrix whose columns are probability assignment, given as:

 $$
 \begin{aligned}